Pearl84, Shining Zephyr, Mutantlover09. Thank you so much for your replies/reviews. I'm really grateful.

 I want to thank everyone who has read or followed this story in the past months.
 Here is the epilogue, I hope you enjoy it and I'm sorry for the wait.
 Thanks again for reading!

 Disclaimer: I don't own Danny Phantom.
 The series and all its characters are property of Butch Hartman.

 With a sigh Danny rolled over in his bed, burying his head into the pillows.
 He had been lying in bed for almost two hours now but still hadn't managed to fall asleep.
 Then again, how could he after all what happened that night?

 Suddenly, a wisp of blue smoke escaped from his mouth.
 "Oh no." He groaned.
 "Not again, not now."
 He slowly turned around, and his narrowed eyes opened wide when he saw someone sitting at the foot of his bed."You!"

 And there was Juukka, looking at the teen with sad eyes.

 Danny searched for the right words.
 He had not expected to see that ghost again so soon.
 "W-What are you doing here?"

 The ghost stared at the teen for a few moments, his eyes filled with regret, before lowering his gaze.
-He began to yelp softly.

 The boy cleared his throat.
 "Juukka?"